tcgoetz/GarminDB/README.md

 There  is more help on [using the program](https://github.com/tcgoetz/GarminDB/wiki/Usage) in the wiki.

+# Jupyter Notebooks #

+Jupyter notebooks for anylzing data from the database can be found in the 'Jupyter' directory in the source tree.
 # Plugins #

 Plugins allow the user to expand the types of data that are processed and stored in the database.
 GarminDb already has a number of plugins for handling data from third-party Connect IQ apps and data fields.
 Read more about plugins [here](https://github.com/tcgoetz/GarminDbPlugins).